stanford-rc/www.sherlock.stanford.edu/src/docs/overview/glossary.md

 : A partition is a set of compute nodes within a cluster with a common feature.
 For example, compute nodes with GPU, or compute nodes belonging to same owner,  could form a partition.
+On Sherlock you can see detailed partition information with the `sh_part` command and the `sinfo` commands

 #### QOS